There is a lot to think about when doing e-commerce…

 What they decided to do was to communicate to those who had purchased a product, but not purchased again after three months.
 These customers received an automatic email, triggered by a marketing automation system with a 20% discount on their next purchase.

 When it comes to automating sales and marketing activities, it is important to pick the right initiative.
-That is, the activities that will increase growth and customer satisfaction.
+Those are the activities that will increase growth and customer satisfaction.
 To help you with this, we have listed three strategies you can use to quickly get results – while engaging with your customers.

 Strategy 1: Win back customers